 Leg Loop Elastic Release

-The ability to drop the leg loops on a climbing harness is a vital feature to most women.
+The ability to drop the leg loops on a climbing harness is a vital feature for most women.
 When nature calls, squirming out of your harness is cumbersome, or on a multi-pitch climb, simply impossible.
-All of the models that we tested have this feature, some with very easy buckles, and some with hard to re-attach hook closures.
+All of the models that we tested have this feature, some with very easy buckles, and some with hook closures that are hard to reattach.
 One of our favorites was the Petzl snap buckle, which was easy to detach and re-attach one-handed.
 However, this buckle creates a pressure point on our backs when chimneying.
 The Black Diamond models have a separate attachment point for each leg loop, which is more cumbersome, but the hooks are small and low profile.
 If fussing with leg loop attachments bothers you, practice just pulling the elastic to the outside of your legs before dropping trou.
 Once you perfect this move, you will rarely need to detach the legs.

 Weight & Compactability

 Climbers are notoriously obsessed with weight, both on their bodies and racks.
-Of the different models that we tested, the weight range was between 11 and 15 ounces, with the Misty Mountain Silhouette being the heaviest.
+Of the different models that we tested, the weight range was between 11 and 18 ounces.
 Could we tell a difference between the lightest and the heaviest?
 Yes.
 Would this be the difference between sending a hard climb or falling at the crux?
 Most likely not.
 Five ounces is less weight than two quickdraws, or the apple and bar you had for lunch.
 A high-end competition climber might disagree, but for most of us, this won't be a dealbreaker.
-What you might want to consider instead is how small it can pack down, particularly when going on long alpine missions in the backcountry where you want to carry the smallest pack possible.
-Here's where the Arc'teryx AR-385a and FL-355, which fit into a bag half the size of most models, are a great choice.
+What you might want to consider instead is how small it can pack down, particularly when going on long alpine missions in the backcountry, where you want to carry the smallest pack possible.

 Safety Features